rodrigocolozio/rodrigocolozio/README.md

 ### 👋 Hi.
 ###    Welcome to my github!
-I'm Rodrigo - iOS Developer.
+I'm Rodrigo - Cybersecurity Analyst / Pentester / Bug Bounty Hunter

-- 👀 I’m interested in iOS Development.
+- 👀 I’m interested in Pentesting and cybersecurty analisty.
-- 🌱 I'm currently working with UIKit and learning SwiftUI.
+- 🌱 I'm currently working with bug bounty programs on Bugcrowd and Hackerone.
-- 💞️ I'm looking to collaborate on iOS projects and Back End projects on Java applications.
+- 💞️ I'm looking to collaborate on any cybersecurity projects.

+My background as a Mobile Developer:
 ### Currently working on a appp called Workount, it's a fitness tracker that helps on your workout routine
 - Check out my project: <a href="https://fuchsia-polygon-4653.squarespace.com/workount-1">Workount App</a>